 CTA what now?
 What is a call to action?

 A call to action (CTA for short) is marketing speak for ‘getting someone to do something you want them to’.
-Having a strong call to action will help with those impressive KPIs (you know, Key Performance Indicators) you set - perhaps for more email subscribers, conversions or click-throughs.
+Having a strong call to action will help with those impressive KPIs (you know, Key Performance Indicators) you set - perhaps for more email subscribers, conversions or click-throughs in your Youtube intro or trailer video.

 In this blog, we’ll share a range of handy CTA tips - including how to best incorporate call to action in video and some killer video call to action examples.
 Because, after all, consumers really do love seeing videos on social media.